jean-tessier/TextGeneticAlgorithm/README.md

 #### Population
 - Represents a group of Indiviudals -- primarily used to represent one generation of Individuals
 - _**Key Fields**_:
-  - Pop: Contains each of the individuals in the population.
+  - **Pop**: Contains each of the individuals in the population.
 Using a dynamically sized data structure allows for simplicity, but implementing this as an array would quite likely improve runtime.
 - _**Key Methods**_:
   - **SelectIndividualsAtRandom(int numToSelect)**: This function returns a random subset of Individuals from the Population.
 This is used primarily when selecting the "tournament pool" -- the subset of the Population that will compete for breeding privileges.
   - **SelectIndividualsAtRandomWeighted(int numToSelect)**: This function returns a weighted-random subset of Individuals from the Population using fitness as the weight.
 This is primarily used to select the "victors" from the tournament pool.